cshbli/ML-CV-AI/optimization/compiler/tvm/README.md

 TVM provides two level optimizations show in the following figure.
 Computational graph optimization to perform tasks such as high-level operator fusion, layout transformation, and memory management.
 Then a tensor operator optimization and code generation layer that optimizes tensor operators.
 More details can be found at the [techreport](https://arxiv.org/pdf/1802.04799.pdf).

 ![TVM Stack](tvm-stack.png)

+## Glossary

+### Schedule

+A schedule is a set of transformation of computation that transforms the loop of computations in the program.

+### TEDD

+Tensor Expression Debug Display

 ## Quantization